Ümit Özdağ: Victory Party

-In August 2021, he announced the foundation of the Victory Party, a far-right, anti-immigrant political party whose logo was inspired by Mustafa Kemal Atatürk and the Seljuk leader Alp Arslan.
-In May 2022 he had an altercation with Interior Minister Süleyman Soylu who amongst statements other deemed him a puppet of George Soros, not a human and lower than an animal during a TV broadcast.
-In response Özdağ challenged to see Soylu at his ministry, and that if he was "man enough" should not hide behind the Turkish police.
+In August 2021, he announced the foundation of the Victory Party, a far-right, anti-immigrant political party, whose logo was inspired by Mustafa Kemal Atatürk and the Seljuk leader Alp Arslan.
+In May 2022 he had an altercation with Interior Minister Süleyman Soylu, who amongst other statements deemed him a puppet of George Soros, "not a human, lower than an animal" during a TV broadcast.
+In response, Özdağ challenged to see Soylu at his ministry, and that if he was "man enough" should not hide behind the Turkish police.
 As Özdağ then showed up at the ministry, he was blocked by the police.

-According to a Bloomberg analysis, the average likes Ümit Özdağ got on Twitter in May 2022 exceeded even Turkey's President Recep Tayyip Erdoğan.
+According to a Bloomberg analysis, the average likes Ümit Özdağ got on Twitter in May 2022 exceeded Recep Tayyip Erdoğan.

-Views
+Arrest

-In an excerpt from Ümit Özdağ's 2006 book entitled “Gelecek 1000 Yılda da Buradayız” (We Are Here for the Next 1000 Years), among other groups, Özdağ described Circassians as “separatists” after an alleged demonstration took place in the city of Istanbul by a group of Circassian activists requesting the governments of the Russian Federation and Republic of Turkey to grant the Circassians living in Turkey dual citizenship.
+An investigation was launched against Ümit Özdağ for insulting President Recep Tayyip Erdoğan. Özdağ was detained on January 20, 2025.
+A day later, on January 21, he was arrested on charges of “publicly inciting the public to hatred and hostility or insulting them”.
+Some of the posts were related to the 2024 anti-refugee riots in Turkey.
+On 17 June, Özdağ was sentenced to two years' imprisonment for the charges, but was ordered released by the same court due to time served in pre-trial detention.

 Personal life

-He is single and has one son named Alp Özdağ.
-He speaks English, German and French.
+Özdağ is divorced and has one son.
+He speaks Turkish, English and German.